HL7/cql-ig/input/pages/patterns.md

   Patient.gender.value = 'female'
 ```

-To avoid this, the FHIRHelpers library defines implicit conversions for all the FHIR types, allowing authors to treat
+To avoid this, a [FHIRHelpers](http://fhir.org/guides/cqf/common/Library-FHIRHelpers.html) library defines implicit conversions for all the FHIR types, allowing authors to treat
 FHIR elements as integers, strings, etc. directly:

 ```cql